Clinical Reference

 | APRV/BiLevel | APRV | No | PHigh / PLow / THigh / TLow settings |

-Source: Medtronic/Covidien PB980 Operator Manual (reference your unit's specific software version for final settings).
+Source: Medtronic/Covidien PB980 Operator Manual.
+Verify against your unit's installed software version.

 What it is

-Vapotherm is not a mechanical ventilator — it is a High-Flow Nasal Cannula (HFNC) system that delivers heated, humidified, precisely blended air/O₂ through small-bore nasal prongs at high velocities.
+Vapotherm is not a mechanical ventilator — it delivers heated, humidified, precisely blended air/O₂ through small-bore nasal prongs at high velocities.
 The high flow washes out nasopharyngeal dead space and creates a small CPAP-like effect (+1–3 cmH₂O), reducing work of breathing without intubation.

-Fisher & Paykel Optiflow (Airvo 2), Teleflex HiFlO, Breas Nippy 4+, TNI SoftFlow.
-All use the same physiologic principles as Vapotherm; flow rates and humidification systems differ.
+Other HFNC systems: Fisher & Paykel Optiflow (Airvo 2), Teleflex HiFlO, Breas Nippy 4+, TNI SoftFlow.
+Same physiology; flow rates and humidification differ.

 Auto-PEEP (Intrinsic PEEP / Air Trapping)

-Auto-PEEP occurs when the next breath is triggered before exhalation is complete — air accumulates progressively.
-Common in COPD, asthma, and high RR settings.
+Auto-PEEP occurs when the next breath triggers before exhalation is complete — air accumulates progressively.
+Common in COPD, asthma, and high RR/VT settings.

-Expiratory flow has NOT returned to zero before the next breath triggers on the flow-time scalar.
+Expiratory flow has NOT returned to zero baseline before the next breath triggers on the flow-time scalar.

 Occlude the expiratory port at end-expiration (expiratory hold) — the ventilator displays the trapped pressure.